tomcl/visual2.github.io/README.md

 VisUAL2 can be downloaded as portable Windows, OS-X and linux binaries, or can be recompiled from source.

 VisuAL is designed to be self-documenting: no manual needed.
 Try it and see!

+## Documentation for testbench files

+Visual2 has a simple testbench feature that allows automated testing and/or manual testing with inputs specified by a file.
+Documented [here](#testbench.md)
+.